In today’s fast-changing world, we’re helping companies

 As industry experts, we at BlueX understood just how frustrating it was to make a simple booking and find comprehensive trade services.
 We founded BlueX to connect shippers, freight forwarders, and carriers on a neutral platform to make ocean logistics and transportation more accessible and manageable.

-Our platform offers an open freight marketplace with the following benefits:
+Our platform offers a Freight Commerce Platform with the following benefits:

 - Consolidating bookings in one digital space

 - Faster bookings in minutes, not days

 - Streamlined payment capabilities